Wisconsin OWI/DUI defense

 Does the minor-passenger enhancement count the same way for priors-counting?

 For Wisconsin OWI priors-counting under §343.307, the underlying OWI conviction counts as a single prior regardless of whether §346.65(2)(f) was applied.
-However, the enhancement itself does not stack separately; it does not turn a 1st offense into a permanent 2nd for future counting.
-What it does do is create a criminal conviction where a 1st offense would otherwise have been civil — meaning you now carry a permanent criminal record affecting employment, professional licensing, and immigration regardless of how future OWI charges are counted.
+The enhancement itself does not stack separately; it does not turn a 1st offense into a permanent 2nd for future counting.
+What it can do is create a criminal conviction where a 1st offense would otherwise have been civil, which can affect employment, professional licensing, immigration review, and background checks.

 Your defense team